 For some, the future comes too fast.
 Technologies of tomorrow seem to quickly usurp yesterday’s trends.
-But luckily some advances in science and architecture have come together to save parts of history from total obliteration.
-Lasers, virtual reality and 3D printing are recent additions to the architectural conservation toolbox, giving historians new ways to preserve cultural landmarks that may have been lost — or are at risk of being lost — to time, neglect, wars or disaster.
+But luckily advances in restoration architecture have come together to save parts of history from total obliteration.
+Lasers, virtual reality and 3D printing are recent additions to the conservation technology toolbox, giving historians new ways to preserve cultural landmarks that may have been lost — or are at risk of being lost — to time, neglect, wars or disaster.

 Lasers 3D-Mapped Notre Dame